acvanzant1/gravitational-wave-detection/README.md

 This paper outlines the development, training, and evaluation of both 1D-CNN and ResNet architectures for classifying gravitational wave signals in realistic LIGO noise, with full compatibility on Apple Silicon hardware.

 Note, the thesis followed a structural protocol found on the syllabus - it may contain unconventional subsections, but overall this thesis satisifed the necessary requirments for me to graduate.
-If you have any questions regarding the project or have any suggestions/improvements, feel free to reach out to my email: @ adamvanzant40@gmail.com .
+If you have any questions regarding the project or have any suggestions/improvements, feel free to reach out to my personal email: @adamvanzant40@gmail.com .
 Thank's for taking the time to check out my work! - Adam